 Data Model

-etcd stores data as key-value pairs in a flat namespace.
-Kubernetes uses a hierarchical convention:
+etcd keeps data as key-value pairs in a flat namespace.
+Kubernetes layers a hierarchical convention on top:

 /registry/pods/default/nginx-abc123